 You can see the current size of the non-paged memory in the Memory section of the Performance tab in the Task Manager.
-The screenshot below shows that almost all memory of the server is busy, and the most part of it is occupied by the non-paged pool 4.2GB.
-Normally, the size of the non-paged pool rarely exceeds 200-400MB.
-This usually indicates that there is a memory leak in some system component or driver.
+The screenshot below shows that almost all memory of the server is busy, and most part of it is occupied by the non-paged pool 4.2GB.
+Normally, the size of the non-paged pool rarely exceeds 200-400 MB.
+A large non-paged pool size often indicates that there is a memory leak in some system component or device driver.

-With this memory overflow problem on the server, the following messages may appear in the event log:
+If there is a memory leak in the non-paged pool on the server, the following events will appear in the System event log:

-The server was unable to allocate from the system Non-Paged pool because the pool was empty.
+The server was unable to allocate from the system nonpaged pool because the pool was empty

-In most cases, the reason of the memory leak described above is some problems with the third-party drivers installed in the system.
+In most cases, the reason for the memory leak described above is some problems with the third-party drivers installed in Windows.
 As a rule, these are network drivers.
-Please, pay attention to the pool behavior when downloading large files (it is likely to grow fast up to 128GB or 75% of physical memory in x64 systems).
-Only the Windows reboot helps to clean up the pool.
-It may be acceptable for a home computer, but you should find a better solution for a server working 24/7.
+Please, pay attention to the pool behavior when downloading large files (most likely, it grows rapidly).

-Disable the Network Data Usage Driver
+Disable the Network Data Usage Monitoring Driver

 sc config NDU start= disabled